JulianZabbarov/tree-detection/README.md

 This repository contains a preprocessing pipeline that builds upon algorithmically derived tree locations and crown polygon information to derive bounding boxes.
 Here is a pipeline overview: tree locations -> cluster tree locations (file as json) -> extract bboxs (file as geojson) -> filter bboxs (file as geojson) -> filtered bounding boxes.

+> [!IMPORTANT]
-To run the preprocessing pipeline you have to add tif files that include geolocation information to the repository.
-Tif files are required to filter out the bounding boxes for the areas of interest.
-To reproduce the findings from the Sauen experiments add the three tif files for the three areas to the three folders in [this](data/sauen/tiles) directory.
-The name of the tif file should match the png in the respective subdirectory called "png".
+>  To reproduce the findings from the Sauen experiments, add the three tif files for the three areas to the three folders in [this](data/sauen/tiles) directory.
+The tif files contain geolocation information on the relevent forest areas and are required to filter out the bounding boxes for the areas of interest in step 4 of the pipeline.
+The name of the tif file should match the png in the respective subdirectory called "png" like [here](data/sauen/tiles/120m_1140px_3510b2/png).

-If done so, you can derive bounding boxes from the tree details stored [here](data/sauen/treelocations).
-To do so you can call one of the two following scripts:
+After importing the required tif files (see message above), you can generate bounding boxes from the tree details stored [here](data/sauen/treelocations).
+To start the pipeline, call one of the two following scripts:

 ```
 sh src/preprocessing/run_tree_processing_with_polygons.sh